andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 the shirt off my back
 (assuming I'm wearing a shirt and not, y'know, fully nude).

-This wonderful environment is fostered by Mark, who exudes positivity and respect.
+This vibe is bolstered by Mark, who exudes positivity and respect.
 Negativity has no business in a room with Mark Haim.
 Even when critique is warranted it's always given with a smile.
 I ask the other dancers if this is normal from their experience and they relay that while asshole is not the norm,